NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 Road mapping:
 Road map is a specialised type of strategic plan that outlines activities an organisation can undertake over specified time frames to achieve stated goals and outcomes.
 And road mapping is a process through which a road map is created, implemented, monitored and updated if necessary.
  Technology road mapping is originally developed by Motorola in 1970s in order to support improved alignment between technology and product development.
 This approach facilitates the communication across functional and organizational boundaries.
 Road mapping can be performed at either of the two levels, industry or corporate [2].
+Road mapping in the case of large scale requirements should be planned properly in order to achieve better results.
+The general process of road mapping is as discussed below and this is well suited for large scale projects.
 On an average, it takes 6 to 18 months to develop a roadmap.
 The process of road mapping includes two types of activities expert judgement and consensus, and data analysis and four phases namely planning and preparation, visioning, roadmap development (6 to 8 months) and roadmap implementation (1-5 years recurring).
 Expert judgement and consensus activities:
 These activities form the core of road mapping process and are conducted through workshops.
 These workshops include experts of different disciplines like technology, policy, finance etc. Expert judgement provides a way to make choices among possible scenarios revealed by data and analysis activities.
 And building consensus across these experts helps to generate strong support for the road map.